-Access to HE Diploma: Health – Fast Track
+Access to HE Health Professions Fast Track

 This course is for you if you don’t have A-levels or the Level 3 qualification that you need to progress to higher education.
 It is particularly suitable if you have been out of education for a while and need to build your skills and confidence before doing a degree.
-This course is designed to meet the requirements for pursuing career opportunities in the Health and Care Sector.
-The course provides the required level and content that many universities will demand of students applying for degree courses in a range of professions, such as Nursing, Midwifery, Operating Department Practitioners, Paramedic Science, Physiotherapy, Radiography and Occupational Therapy.

 The Access to HE Diploma will support you to develop a range of essential and transferable skills in academic writing, literacy, critical and evaluative thinking, problem solving, research and reflective thinking.
 You will develop new knowledge and boost your confidence, preparing you for the next stage in your academic journey.